 The site is immediately adjacent to Charvil Country Park, a highly valued public green space supporting otters, deer, bats, amphibians, fish and extensive aquatic, bird and plant life.

-The proposal is fundamentally incompatible with the park's purpose as a wildlife reserve and recreational area.
+My family and I use this on a daily basis to walk our dog and exercise - the proposal is fundamentally incompatible with the park's purpose as a wildlife reserve and recreational area.